 5. Even though I’m close to the ocean, I’m safe with the estimated wind speeds

 a.
 What few people know is that wind speed multiplies the resulting pressure over large bodies of water and open areas like golf courses and lakes.
 Think of it as an airplane that has enough runway to take off.
-Buildings obstructed by wind by other buildings and rough terrain are more the ‘normal’ way to interpret wind pressure, while a little known multiplying factor is to be applied to the more open areas.
+Buildings obstructed by wind by other buildings and rough terrain are more the ‘normal’ way to interpret wind pressure, while a little-known multiplying factor is to be applied to the more open areas.
 This is referred to as Exposure Category ‘D’ in ASCE-7.
-Examples and more explanation of Exposures B, C, and D can be found by clicking here.
+Examples and more explanations of Exposures B, C, and D can be found by clicking here.
 An illustration of how Exposure D works is below.

 Last words: Scientists have been studying the behavior of hurricanes since we first experienced them and there’s still a lot to learn.
 Every hurricane needs to be taken seriously because even what you may consider minor damage could have big consequences.
-Read my article here about the damages that even 90mph gusts can do to neighborhoods (link to other blod